 - Make sure that the resin is evenly distributed over the entire surface.

-If your resin has taken on an opaque and unpolished color, most likely the causes are to be found in the climatic conditions of your working environment.
+If your resin has taken on an opaque and unpolished colour, the causes are most likely due to climatic conditions of your working environment.

-Many times the opacification can be caused even just by a normal change of season.
+Many times the opacification may be caused even just by a normal change of season.

-Use an external heat source to remove moisture and promote polymerization.
+Use an external heat source to remove moisture and to foster polymerization.

-4. A STICKY FILM HAS BEEN FORMED ON THE SURFACE
+4. A STICKY FILM HAS FORMED ON THE SURFACE

 Once the resin has hardened, a sticky film may form on the surface.
-This problem can easily be overcome by passing a wet sponge with hot water on your surface.
+This problem can be easily reduced by wiping a sponge soaked in hot water on your surface.

-However, if you want to avoid the formation of these films, use the following measures:
+However, if you want to avoid film formation, employ the following precautions:

-- Always try to work in an enclosed environment and avoid temperature changes in the room.
+- Always try to work in an indoor environment, preventing sudden changes in the room temperature.

-- Remember that the formation of films does not only depend on humidity but also on the
+- Remember that film formation does not depend only on moisture but also on the

 presence of CO2, thus limit the use of thermal guns during the catalysis process.

-- Remember that the use of a container limits the interaction of the resin with the air molecules.
+- Remember that using a container limits the interaction of the resin with the air molecules.